 Credential students must maintain a 2.75 GPA.
 Graduate students admitted conditionally or classified into a degree program must maintain a 3.0 GPA.
 Students are placed on probation at the end of any semester in which their GPA falls below the respective maintenance level.
 Students on probationary status who do not raise their GPA to their maintenance level in the next semester of enrollment will be disqualified from further attendance at the University.

 Students who are disqualified and who do not attend the semester immediately following their disqualification must apply for readmission to the University.
-Learn more in the “Graduate Handbook,” available under “Current Students” at Graduate Studies Policies, and in the University Catalog.
+Learn more in the “Graduate Handbook,” available under “Current Students” at Graduate Studies Policies, and in the Probation and Disqualification (Graduate Program Policy) section of the University Catalog.

 Students are expected to attend all class meetings.
 Students who are absent from the first meeting of a class that meets only once a week, or who miss the first two meetings of a course that meets more than once a week, lose the right to remain on the class roll and must formally withdraw from the class by following current university procedures and deadlines.
 Otherwise, the instructor will assign a grade of “WU” (Unauthorized Withdrawal), which counts as an “F” in computing GPA.